Tag Archive for: Maieutics

 Fundraising

-Today, the organization has set a new goal: to raise over 650 euros in donations for Ruban Rose!
-To help them reach this goal, you can buy a raffle ticket for just 2 euros.
+Today, the organization has set a new goal: to raise more than 650 euros in donations for Ruban Rose!
+To help them reach this goal, you can buy a raffle ticket for just 2 €.

-➡️You can purchase raffle tickets:
+➡️You can buy raffle tickets:

-📌At the association’s office during office hours (1:30–2:00 p.m.)
+📌At the association's office during office hours (1:30 p.m.–2:00 p.m.)

 📌Through the Pumpkin ticket office: